 First Year Seminar

-Every First Year Seminar is designed by the individual faculty member on their topic of choice that integrates the aforementioned common learning goals.
-Prospective First Year Seminar instructors propose their topic and describe how they will meet the common learning goals to an elected faculty committee which reviews each proposal about a year in advance, and whose approval is required before a course can be taught.
+Every First Year Seminar course is designed by an individual faculty member on a topic of their choice that integrates the aforementioned common learning goals.
+Prospective First Year Seminar instructors propose their course and describe how it will meet the common learning goals to an elected faculty committee, who review proposals about a year in advance, and whose approval is required before a course can be taught.

 The First Year Seminar Core Faculty are dedicated Lecturers in First Year Seminar.
 They are award-winning faculty members who are innovative in their teaching methods and deeply committed to Appalachian's first-year students.